 This seminar is offered to faculty who are planning to apply to agencies offering health-related Career development programs.
 Many biomedical and health career programs also offer awards to graduate students and post-doctoral scholars.
 Thus, graduate students and post-doctoral scholars seeking information on available awards are also encouraged to attend.

-The science and arts & humanities sessions are open to all full-time Baylor faculty members.
+The seminars are open to all full-time Baylor faculty members.
 Seats are limited and preference will be given to new Baylor faculty members (those hired in the prior 12 months) and to tenure-track faculty members.

-- Have attended the OVPR's proposal development workshop for science faculty, either this year or in a previous year;
+- Have attended the seminar, "Write Winning Grant Proposals", either this year or in a previous year;

-The workshop presenter is Dr. Peg AtKisson of Grant Writers' Seminars and Workshops.
+The seminar presenter is Dr. Peg AtKisson of Grant Writers' Seminars and Workshops.
 AtKisson, a neuroscientist by training, is the former director of proposal development at Tufts University and has helped individual faculty members and research teams secure millions of dollars in competitive funding.
-Click here to learn more about GWSW.